tmplt/d7020e/README.md

 - `register_test.rs`

     Simple test to showcase the use of the `volatile-register` abstraction. `volitile-register` builds on `vcell` and is used by both hand written and machine generated hardware accesses in the Rust embedded ecosystem.

+    This example also showcase the `gdb` replay functionality.

+    TODO: perhaps better to put the `gdb` replay in the Basic test examples, as replay is not tied to `volatile-register`.

 - `cortex-m-test1.rs`